 Savannah Dauster is our Office Administrator.
 She joined the NephCure team in 2018 after graduating from Boyce College with a bachelor’s degree in humanities.
 Even though she went to college in Kentucky, Savannah was born and raised in Queens, New York and is a city girl at heart!
 She and her husband, Drew, were married in July 2017, and have made Philadelphia their home.
 In her free time, you can catch her reading Harry Potter, watching the West Wing, scanning CVS for expired goods (coupons galore!), or attending her church.
 Savannah loves NephCure’s mission, and is excited to play a part in making a difference in the lives of those affected by Nephrotic Syndrome.

-Lauren Eva is our Associate Director of Communications and Development.
+Lauren Eva is our Director of Marketing & Communications.
 Affectionately known in the office as “Leva”, Lauren loves creating quality, concise pieces for NephCure and relishes every opportunity she gets to spend with NephCure families.
 Her favorite experience has to be Advocacy Day, where staff and patients from around the country speak directly with lawmakers about issues that are important to us—like increased research funding for FSGS and other kidney diseases.
 Lauren is a news junkie who just moved back to her beloved city of Detroit with her husband and their hound mix, Buster.

-Chelsey Fix is our Manager of Research Engagement.
+Chelsey Fix is our Associate Director of Industry & Government Relations.
 Chelsey came to NKI in 2014 as an intern after earning a biology degree from Temple University.
 She quickly worked her way to full time employment and loves working with the patient community and learning about people.
 In 2018, Chelsey earned her Master’s Degree in Public Health with a concentration on Epidemiology.
 She spends her free time being walked by her bulldog, Moose.

 Kelly Helm is our Patient Engagement Manager, also known as “she who knows all about Nephrotic Syndrome.”
 Kelly started with NephCure as a volunteer walk leader 7 years ago.
 After working as a regional coordinator, she was promoted to a full time employee in 2014.
 Kelly’s favorite thing is to help patients and their families feel less isolated and alone in their journey and to provide hope.
 Kelly is also known as “Macy’s mom.”
 Macy is 11 and has had FSGS since 2009.